What Do Newsroom Writers Actually Do?

 To have an event considered by the Teen Editorial Staff to be reviewed, please send press releases, pitches, and requests to email@example.com.

-The 2022/2023 Teen Editorial Staff is comprised of six teens: Aamina Mughal, Audrey Gray, Disha Cattamanchi, Esha Potharaju, Kyle Gerstel, and Yoon Lee.
+The 2023/2024 Teen Editorial Staff is comprised of five teens: Aamina Mughal, Audrey Gray, Anna Melomed, Daphne Bunker and Kyle Gerstel.
 These teen leaders are excited about providing even more opportunities for teen writers and to share their perspectives on the art in our community.

 About the Teen Editors

-Audrey (she/her) is a junior at Shorewood High School, where she’s involved in her school’s newspaper and Psychology Club.
+Audrey (she/her) is a senior at Shorewood High School, where she’s involved with her school orchestra and Psychology Club.
 She worked as a Newsroom writer for TeenTix for two years, but has been passionate about creative media her whole life, writing about it informally even before she became involved in arts criticism.
-She loves the power of creative mediums in expressing the range of the human experience.
-In her free time, Audrey loves to play the violin, read, write creatively, and watch movies—one of her favorite artistic mediums.
+She loves the power of creative mediums in expressing and exploring the range of the human experience.
+In her free time, Audrey loves to play the violin, read, write creatively, and listen to new music—her favorite artistic medium.
+This is her second year as a TED.

 The six teens who made up the 2021/2022 Teen Editorial Staff cohort included, from left to right: Eleanor Cenname, Disha Cattamanchi, Lucia McLaren, Esha Potharaju, Valentine Wulf, and Triona Suiter.